Hello, all! I hope you are having a terrific Tuesday.

 Hello, my friends.
 A very happy new year to you.
-I hope your 2019 has gotten off to a jolly good start!
+I hope your 2019 has gotten off to a great start!

 Today I would like to take you to a place in Scotland that is extra special to me.
-I know, I know…you think that I feel that way about every place in Scotland!
+I know, I know…you think I always say that.
 Haha, you know me too well, dear reader.
-And ’tis true, I suppose.
+And it’s true, I suppose.
 But this place really does put a skip in my plaid heart.

-Earlier this year, I took you guys on a photo tour of the spectacularly beautiful grounds at Lauriston Castle.
-Well I would like to revisit Lauriston with you today.
-Only this time, I invite you to join me as we explore the beautiful Edwardian interior, decorated and designed by the castle’s final owners, Mr. William Robert Reid, his wife Mrs. Margaret Johnstone Reid, and Mrs. Reid’s brother, Mr. William Barton.
+Back in May, I took you guys on a photo tour of the spectacularly beautiful grounds at Lauriston Castle.
+I want to revisit Lauriston with you today.
+Only this time, we are going to explore the beautiful Edwardian interior, decorated and designed by the Lauriston’s final owners, Mr. William Robert Reid, his wife Mrs. Margaret Johnstone Reid, and Mrs. Reid’s brother, Mr. William Barton.

 To recap a little of Lauriston’s history…